All Episodes

 If that's true, if September 9th is indeed the day Apple announces them, then the date you can buy it will be Friday, September 19th.

-So book it if you want.
+So book it if you want, based on experience and rumor.

-And uh great bunch of telephone calls.
+And it's a great bunch of telephone calls.

-There's only one guy I could not understand what he said.
+There's only one guy, I could not understand what he said.

-Still don't know what he was talking about.
+I still don't know what he was talking about.

 I don't know why he was apologizing for Hannity, but anyway, we'll see you tomorrow.